Riddeekal/Deep_Learning_Course-WS19_20/README.md

 # Deep_Learning_Course-WS19_20
 This repository contains all assignment submissions for the Deep Learning Course in the Winter Semester 2019/2020.

-This course is a graduate course and is part of the electives of the Masters Program 'Research in Computer and Systems Engineering' (RCSE) MSc.
+This course is a graduate course and is part of the electives of the Masters Program in Research in Computer and Systems Engineering (RCSE) MSc.
 Program at the Technische Universität Ilmenau (TU Ilmenau).

 The WS19/20 batch is the first cohort taking this course and i am so excited to be taking this course with Prof. Mader.